Vivojay/mariana-music-player/README.md

 same checked overwrite non-interactively.

-`media info`/`media probe` show FFprobe and Mutagen fields, filesystem dates, codec/container details, and saved analysis state. `media fingerprint` reports the stored Chromaprint object (use `--full` only when the raw value is needed), while `media identify` queries the configured AcoustID/MusicBrainz path and returns an explicit unavailable, ambiguous, or no-match status instead of a guess.
+`media info`/`media probe` show FFprobe and Mutagen fields, filesystem dates, codec/container details, saved analysis state, and any preferred play region.
+`media fingerprint` reports
+the stored Chromaprint object (use `--full` only when the raw value is needed), while `media identify` queries the configured AcoustID/MusicBrainz path and returns an explicit unavailable, ambiguous, or no-match status instead of a guess.